Sunvas/eleanor-php-library/README.md

 Key feature: it's fucking lightweight and readable.
 So no puzzles under the hood.

 The library requires PHP 8.3 or higher.
 Code examples are available [here](https://github.com/Sunvas/eleanor-php-library-examples).
+Composer lovers can install the library with the command `composer require sunvas/eleanor-php-library`.

 ---
 ### Русский